Nutrition

 • daily dose (food): 1–2 cups cooked per day (shiitake, maitake)

-• best prep: fully cooked; sautéed or added to soups
+• best prep: fully cooked; sautéed or added to soups.
+Shiitake works well in chicken congee from Day 6.

 Cruciferous Vegetables